AraneaDev/accountant/docs/contributing.md

 # Contributing
-Make sure to get acquainted with our way or, should you want or need to contribute to this project.
+This document contains essential information, should you want or need to contribute to this project.

 ## Bug reporting
-We encourage active collaboration, but before opening a new issue, go through the following check list, making sure that:
+We encourage active collaboration, but before opening a new issue, go through the following checklist, and make sure that:

 - You have **read** the [installation](installation.md), [configuration](configuration.md) and [recordable configuration](recordable-configuration.md) sections of the documentation;
-- The problem you are facing is **not** already documented in the [troubleshooting](troubleshooting.md) section;
+- The problem you are facing is **not** documented in the [troubleshooting](troubleshooting.md) section;
 - A [GitLab issue](https://gitlab.com/altek/accountant/issues) with the same or similar problem you're having, doesn't already exist in an **open** or **closed** state;

 If after going through all the previous steps you still have an issue, feel free to [open a new issue](https://gitlab.com/altek/accountant/issues/new) using the [Bug](../.gitlab/issue_templates/Bug.md) template.